 - Minimum - 3% for the first year of plan participation, increased by 1% annually until 6% is reached.

 - Maximum - 10% for the first year of plan participation.
 For subsequent years, the SECURE Act raised the cap to 15%.

 Are Profit-Sharing Contributions Made to a Safe Harbor 401(k) Plan Subject to Testing?

 Yes.
 Regardless of a 401(k) plan’s safe harbor status, a profit-sharing contribution must satisfy the 401(a)(4) nondiscrimination test.
 While a pro-rata or permitted disparity formula will generally pass this test automatically, a “new comparability” formula must pass the 401(a)(4) “general test.”

 Can an Additional Discretionary Match Also Exempt from the ACP Test?

 It depends.
-If an employer wants to make a discretionary match in addition to safe harbor contributions, it must meet two conditions to be exempt from the ACP test:
+If you make a discretionary match in addition to safe harbor contributions, it must meet two conditions to be exempt from the ACP test:

 - The match formula cannot be based on more than 6% of deferred compensation.